VladislavZh/COTIC/README.md

 <br>

 ## Description
-In this project, the problem of return time prediction time and event time prediction is considered.
-To solve this problem, four models were considered: CNN, Transformer, WaveNet and WaveNet with modifications.
+In this project, the problem of return time prediction and event time prediction is considered.
+To solve this problem, four models were considered: Continuous Time CNN, Transformer Hawkes, WaveNet and WaveNet with intensity interpolation.
 Here is a convenient pipeline for working with them and launching them.
 To get acquainted with the structure of the code and the features, you can look at the